 There are also pork bowls made with an extra crispy flavor served only at lunch.
 Perhaps it may be somewhat heavy for lunch, but it may be just right for those seeking something filling.

-Eat the deep fried pork bowl with a little bit of sauce.
-Since it is deep fried, you may think that it will be greasy, but it has a surprisingly light taste.
+Eat the deep-fried Obihiro butadon with a little bit of sauce.
+Since it is deep-fried, you may think that it will be greasy, but it has a surprisingly light taste.
 It has been compared to like eating tempura with dashi.